aaronparker/nerdio-actions/scripts/README.md

 Once run on the target VM, the VM or image should have the specified applications installed:

 ![Applications installed into the VM/image](apps.png)

-## Uninstall scripts

-Scripts here will uninstall target applications.
-Run on gold images or target session hosts when users are not signed in, as applications will be forcibly uninstalled.

-Where supported, uninstall commands will save uninstall logs to `$Env:SystemRoot\Logs\ImageBuild`.